What is human-induced warming?

 A supplementary speadsheet to calculate the monthly index with data up to the lastest months is available for download here.

 In addition, the choice of the observational data set and the reference period have a noticeable impact on the results.
-While all values and uncertainties in the GWI are expressed relative to the 30-year average of the standard reference period 1850-79, characterised by little volcanic activity, and hence comparable to the most recent 25 years, the IPCC is using a alternative, longer reference period from 1850-1900.
-Since it is affected by the Krakatoa eruption on the one hand, and leads to a shift in the centre year (1864 versus 1875) on the other hand, both the human-induced warming fraction and the and natural contribution are notably different.
+While initially, the GWI was expressed relative to the 30-year average of the standard reference period 1850-1879, which is characterised by little volcanic activity, and hence comparable to the most recent 25 years, the IPCC is using a alternative, longer reference period from 1850-1900.
+Because of that, GWI now uses the same 1850-1900 baseline.
+Since this period is affected by the Krakatoa eruption, both the human-induced warming fraction and the and natural contribution are notably different as illustrated in the figure below.
 However, the uncertainty due to different observational datasets is considerably higher.
-While this may not be a problem in the longer term as datasets are further refined, the missing coverage of the rapidly warming Arctic areas in HadCRUT4 is likely leading to an underestimated warming contribution as illustrated in the figure below.
+While this may not be a problem in the longer term as datasets are further refined, the missing coverage of the rapidly warming Arctic areas in HadCRUT4 and NOAA-MLOST is likely leading to an underestimated warming contribution.
+To reflect these uncertainties, the IPCC is using the aggregate average of four common global mean temperature datasets: HadCRUT4, HadCRUT4-Cowtan/Way, NOAA-MLOST and NASA GISTEMP.
+For the current version of the GWI, we adopted the IPCC approach and provide the estimate for the human-induced warming based on those four dataset.

 We note that the monthly index uncertainty range is +/-0.0013K (95% confidence level).
 By this we refer to the uncertainty introduced by adding a new datapoint to the observed monthly temperature, or, in other words, it is the monthly variability of the Global Warming Index.

 Haustein, K. et al. (2017).
 A global warming index.
 Nature Scientific Reports, doi:10.1038/s41598-017-14828-5